gicamm/gc-simple-home/README.md

 `docker run -d -i -t -p 60001:60001 --name gcsh gcammarata/gcsh`

 ### Edit the configuration file
 I suggest using a volume ant than edit the file inside it.
-In any case, you can pull the configuration.json file, edit it and push it to the container.
+In any case, you can pull the configuration.json file, edit it, and push it to the container.
 GCSH will reload the configuration at runtime.

 #### Pull the file from the container
 `docker cp gcsh:/root/conf/configuration.json .`